bonny/texttv.nu/app/texttvnucodovaapp/plugins/cordova-plugin-admobpro/README.md

 More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun), or [find them in npm](https://www.npmjs.com/~floatinghotpot).

-If use in commercial project and need email/skype support, please [get a license](http://rjfun.github.io/), you will be supported with high priority.

 Project outsourcing and consulting service is also available.
 Please [contact us](mailto:rjfun.mobile@gmail.com) if you have the business needs.